developer-program/engineering-track/docs/cypress/interactions-&-matchers.md

 ## Expecting changes

-By default, when we select elements, cypress will already throw error if the element cannot be found.
-Cypress allow us to do more detail checking using the `should` command.
+By default, when we select elements, cypress will already throw an error if the element cannot be found.
+Cypress allows us to do more detail checking using the `should` command.

-When the MORE button is clicked, a navigation for tutorial will appear.
-The carot icon beside the more will also be inverted.
-If we want to test the behavior of this.
+When the MORE button is clicked, navigation for the tutorial will appear.
+The caret icon beside the more will also be inverted.
+If we want to test the behaviour of this.

 ![nav-tutorial](_media/nav-tutorial.png)

-First we can test that the tutorial appear.
+First, we can test that the tutorial appear.

 ```js
 cy.get("#nav_tutorials");